How has the cost of housing shifted in capital cities by suburbs in the last five years? What does it mean for first home buyers?

 The supply of affordable housing for first home buyers has dropped in the last five years as well.
 The drop in lower priced houses is prevalent in Sydney and to a lesser degree in Melbourne.

 The drop in mortgage rates in the last five years has made mortgage debt service easier, eating up less of the household income.
 Household income hasn’t increased much but Sydney and Melbourne dwelling values have significantly increased.

-Because of rising prices, home owners have experienced a wealth boost but wages for those in Sydney and Melbourne have not kept up with house value growth, resulting to a decline in lower priced housing supply.
+Because of rising prices, home owners have experienced a wealth boost but wages for those in Sydney and Melbourne have not kept up with house value growth, resulting in a decline in lower-priced housing supply.
 It has been difficult for first home buyers to save enough money to deposit and enter the Sydney and Melbourne housing markets.

 What can first home buyers do?

 Whether you are a beginner, seasoned investor or business owner, we can give you guidance to maximise the financial areas of your life.
 We can give you an integrated and tailored solution for your superannuation, taxation, property investment, asset protection, estate planning and more.

 If you want to purchase your first home, there are some facts you have to know.
 If you are purchasing or building a new dwelling valued up to $750,000, you may be eligible for a FHOG.
 You can get up to $20,000 with the First Home Owner Grant.

 You may also have to pay land transfer duty or stamp duty, which depends on the property value but you may be eligible for exemptions and concessions from stamp duty as well, depending on where you are buying a property.